-Scientists discover four new ODS gases
+Scientists discover four new ODS gases9th March 2014

 A team led by Johannes Laube at the University of East Anglia’s Centre for Ocean and Atmospheric Sciences, School of Environmental Sciences, says the team detected the four ozone-depleting substances by analysing air trapped in snow in Greenland and air samples from Tasmania, Australia.
 Their analysis shows that the four chemicals discovered in the atmosphere for the first time – CFC-112, CFC-112a, CFC 113a and HCFC-133a – are being emitted in the northern hemisphere, but not precisely where or by whom.